Software-Improvement-Group/sigridci/docs/workflows/best-practices-objectives.md

 Of course, there's no one answer to the question 'how good does my application need to be?'.
 This depends on various aspects, such as whether or not the application is accessible over the internet (security is more important for public facing systems), or lifecycle stage it is in (newly developed applications should be maintainable, for end-of-life applications this is less important).

-The goal of objectives is to decide for each application how good it needs to be and recording the outcome of those decisions in Sigrid.
+The goal of objectives is to decide for each application how good it needs to be and to record the outcome of those decisions in Sigrid.
 By evaluating the gap between the current quality of your applications and the objective, you don't just learn where quality is lacking, but also where it's hurting your organization the most.
 That's the thinking behind it.
 A quick sidenote: Sigrid supports creating objectives for different categories of applications so you don't have to configure each individual app.

 ### Objectives and team autonomy